byui-cse/cse351-student-version/lesson_01/canvas/prepare.md

 4.  **Training a neural network:**  The training process involves many matrix multiplications and other mathematical operations.
 5.   **Running a physics simulation:** Simulating the behavior of physical systems often requires solving complex equations.

-**Key Takeaway:** Understanding whether a task is I/O-bound or CPU-bound is essential for choosing the right approach to parallelism.
+Understanding whether a task is I/O-bound or CPU-bound is essential for choosing the right approach to parallelism.
 I/O-bound tasks benefit from concurrency (e.g., using threads or asynchronous programming), while CPU-bound tasks benefit from true parallelism (e.g., using multiple processes).
 The GIL in Python significantly affects how CPU-bound tasks can be parallelized.

 ## 1.7 Introduction to Threads

 ### What are Python Threads?
-(Lightweight Processes)

 In Python, a thread is a concurrent unit of execution *within a single process*.
 Threads are often called "lightweight processes" because they share the same memory space and resources (e.g., file handles, global variables) of the parent process, making them more efficient to create and manage than separate processes.

 **Key Characteristics of Threads:**

-*   **Shared Memory:** Threads within the same process share the same memory space.
+- **Shared Memory:** Threads within the same process share the same memory space.
 This makes communication between threads relatively easy (they can directly access and modify the same data), but it also introduces the risk of race conditions and data corruption if access to shared resources is not carefully synchronized.
-*   **Lightweight:** Threads are generally more lightweight than processes.
+- **Lightweight:** Threads are generally more lightweight than processes.
 Creating and switching between threads typically has lower overhead than creating and switching between processes.
-*   **Concurrency, Not True Parallelism (in CPython):**  Due to the Global Interpreter Lock (GIL) in CPython, threads cannot achieve true parallelism for CPU-bound tasks.
+- **Concurrency, Not True Parallelism (in CPython):**  Due to the Global Interpreter Lock (GIL) in CPython, threads cannot achieve true parallelism for CPU-bound tasks.
 However, they can still provide concurrency for I/O-bound tasks, allowing a program to remain responsive while waiting for external operations.
-* **Pre-emptive multitasking.** The operating system can interupt a thread at any time to let another thread run.
+- **Pre-emptive multitasking.** The operating system can interupt a thread at any time to let another thread run.

 ### User-Level vs. Kernel-Level Threads